 You’ve signed up for your first American Express Membership Rewards card, you’re itching to earn your way to a free vacation and perhaps you’re wondering – is there a way to rack up points a little faster?

 In fact, there is a slew of tricks to earn extra Membership Rewards points.
 Read on to see the top 9 fastest ways to stack up on Membership Rewards points.

 7 ways to earn Membership Rewards points

-1. Sign up for American Express cards to earn introductory bonuses
+1. Apply for American Express cards to earn introductory bonuses

 Earning introductory bonuses is one of the best ways to get a large influx of Membership Rewards points.
-You can earn 60,000 points with the American Express Platinum card when you sign up and meet the $5,000 spend requirement in the first three months.
+For instance, you can earn 75,000 points with the American Express Platinum card when you sign up and meet the $5,000 spend requirement in the first six months.
 It’s important to note that American Express is very strict on introductory bonuses – you can only earn the introductory bonus for each card once in your lifetime.
 So, if you want to maximize your points, carefully watch the bonuses for each card and try to apply when they’re at their peak.

 Luckily, American Express has a plethora of cards that offer introductory bonuses (and, yes, the Platinum cards all count as a separate cards):

 |Everyday Preferred card||15,000 points if you spend $1,000 in first 3 months||$179|

 |American Express® Green Card||30,000 points if you spend $2,000 in first 3 months||$357|